openocd-org/openocd/README.Windows.md

 or Cygwin (plain MinGW might work with --disable-werror but is not recommended as it doesn't provide enough C99 compatibility).
 Alternatively, one can cross-compile it using MinGW-w64 on a *nix host.
-See README for the generic instructions.
+See README.md for the generic instructions.

 Also, the MSYS2 project provides both ready-made binaries and an easy way to self-compile from their software repository out of the box.